wondesongs

 It’s amazing how many records that used to sound bad — or least problematic — now sound pretty darn good.

-Every one of them is proof that comments about recordings are of limited value.
+Every one of them is proof that judgments about the sound quality of recordings are of limited value.

 The recordings don’t change.
 Our ability — and yours — to find, clean and play the pressings made from them does, and that’s what Hot Stampers are all about.